fouadalabady/admin.osint/docs/build-process.md

 # Build Process & Error Handling Guide

-This document outlines our approach to build processes and error handling for the OSINT Dashboard project, specifically addressing issues that may cause build failures in the CI/CD pipeline and with Coolify deployments.
+This document outlines our approach to build processes and error handling for the OSINT Dashboard project, specifically addressing issues that may cause build failures in the CI/CD pipeline and with Vercel deployments.

 ## 1. Current Build Configuration